-- The amount of the initial measurement of lease liability - Any lease payments made at or before the commencement date less any lease incentives received - Any initial direct costs and - Restoration costs.
+- The amount of the initial measurement of lease liability - Any lease payments made before at or commencement date less lease any incentives received - Any initial direct costs and - Restoration costs.

 Right-of-use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
 If the group is reasonably certain to exercise a purchase option, the right-of-use asset is depreciated over the underlying asset's useful life.